mahmoud-sayed/CRUD-System-Using---ReactJS---Hooks---props-passing-data/README.md

 ## steps for creating this section

 - create nre react app
-- installed (Redux, React Redux, React Icons, Sass, Redux Thunk);
+- installed (Redux, React Icons, Sass);
 - start to create design first
+- start to fitch data from server
+- pass data from father to son to render it

 ---